SBA loan guidelines were changed recently to allow self storage/mini storage or mini warehouse businesses as an eligible business type.

 3. Both the 7a and the 504 are fully amortizing loans – no balloons.

 4. Lenders are more willing to lend because of the SBA guarantee and the profitability of these loans.

 5. 7a loans are really “cash flow” loans, so if the property for sale has solid established cash flow then the odds for approval are very good assuming the borrower is qualified.

 1. Personal Guarantees are required for both loans and in the case of the 7a, IF the lender does not feel like they have enough collateral they will look to latch onto other assets of the borrower (possibly their home).

 2. Fees – there are “guaranty fees” and other fees due with SBA financing that you do not have with conventional loans.
 (Silver lining is they are financeable).

-3. The 7a is almost always an adjustable rate pegged to Prime.
+3. The 7a is frequently an adjustable rate pegged to Prime - especially if the loan request is not “vanilla,” because anything creative or at a high loan to value is typically going to get done by a variable rate lender.
 (Silver lining: Prime is low and should remain low for at least a few years and the 7a only has a 3 year prepayment penalty that declines year over year – 5/3/1).

 4. The 504 has a 10 year declining prepayment penalty on the second mortgage.
 The first mortgage will also typically have some type of penalty – typically a 5 year declining.
-(Silver lining: the rate on the second is very low at the moment – approx 4.5% - so it is unlikely that a borrower would need to refinance it, but the penalty would kick in if they sold it…however, the loan is assumable so if they did sell within 10 years it might not be a problem.
+(Silver lining: the rate on the second is very low at the moment – approx 4.5% - so it is unlikely that a borrower would need to refinance it, but the penalty would kick in if they sold it…however, the loan is assumable and the prepayment calculation is not as bad as it appears on the surface).